HyungKyu-Kim/HyungKyu-Kim.github.io/_posts/2019-04-14-Guidewire Navigation based on Reinforcement Learning.md

 To solve complex problem, we needed approaches by stages.
 Through simplifying problem, we started at the most low dimension.
 I planned this project like
-> 2D → 3D → 3D with heartbeat → Animal → Clinical environment
+> 2D → 3D → 3D with vibration → Animal → Clinical environment

-###### Set to work 어떤걸로 Launch
+###### Set to work
 My role on this project was to lead direction of development as a development team leader.
-I divided complicated main subject as sub task to materialize a plan like following.
+I divided complicated main subject as sub task to materialize a plan.
 I performed below tasks in each stage

 0. Pre-research: I prepared knowledge for building of system